Carpal tunnel syndrome (CTS) is one of the most commonly diagnosed wrist complaints.

 - Now bend your wrist as far as possible and repeat this ten times

-you can also find the exercise in the video below:
+You can also find the exercise in this video.

 When the activity becomes too easy, you can increase the difficulty by taking a bottle of water or a small weight in your hand.

 Perform this exercise 2 times a day.
-You can also increase the number of repetitions if it gets to easy.
+You can also increase the number of repetitions if it gets too easy.

-If you have any question left feel free to send me an e-mail.
+If you have any questions, you can always send me an email.